vasconeves/vasconeves.github.io/_posts/2024-04-15-earthquake_tracker.md

 ![](/img/earthquake_tracker/image-38.png)

 From here we drag the new variable to the Sheet. **However we immediately observe that Tableau is aggregating the maximum values by `Id` meaning that the Magnitude and Max Magnitude values are the same!**.
 To fix this let's create another calculated field called `Max Magnitude Fixed`.
 We now need to introduce the concept of **level of detail**.
 Basically this allows us to address which level of detail we want to include in our new variable.
-The sintax is the following:
+The syntax is the following:

     {TYPE [DIMENSION LIST]: AGGREGATION},